What is partition?

 The real fight in many partition cases is about the pro rata shares of the parties and whether or not the property should be partitioned in kind or sold.
 Generally speaking, the law favors partition in kind over a forced sale.
 “If the property can be divided in kind without materially impairing its value, a sale will not be ordered, but when dividing the land into parcels causes its value to be substantially less than its value when whole, the rights of the owners are substantially prejudiced.”
 Cecola v.
 Ruley, 12 S.W.3d 848, 855 (Tex.App.—Texarkana 2000, no pet.).
 Clearly, a 100 acre farm may lend itself favorably to partition in kind while a single-family residence on a lot and block may not.

 “The threshold question in a partition suit is whether the property is ‘susceptible of partition’ or ‘incapable of partition’ because a ‘fair and equitable division’ cannot be made. . . .
 The determination of whether an in-kind partition is fair and equitable includes whether the property can be divided in-kind without materially impairing its value. . . .
 The party seeking partition by sale bears the burden of proving a partition in-kind would not be fair and equitable. . . .
 A party is not required to show that partition in kind is physically impossible, but that partition by sale would best serve the parties’ interest and restore or preserve the maximum value of the property.”
 Carter v.
 Harvey, 525 S.W.3d 420 (Tex.App.—Fort Worth [2nd Dist.]
-2017, no pet.).
+2017, no pet.) and Bowman, Id.

 Rule 756 et seq. of the Texas Rules of Civil Procedure